 About VIXIO GamblingCompliance VIXIO GamblingCompliance is the leading provider of independent legal, regulatory and business intelligence to the global gaming industry, based in London, Washington D.C., and Taipei.
 Through its platform and customized research solutions, VIXIO offers market participants, regulators, governments, and investors easily accessible and up-to-date information on market realities and a reliable and independent service to monitor legislative and regulatory developments.
 Find out more at VIXIO.com/gamblingcompliance.

 About Light & Wonder, Inc.

-In this press release, the Company makes "forward-looking statements" within the meaning of the U.S. Private Securities Litigation Reform Act of 1995.
+In this press release, Light & Wonder makes "forward-looking statements" within the meaning of the U.S. Private Securities Litigation Reform Act of 1995.
 Forward-looking statements can be identified by words such as "will," "may," and "should."
 These statements are based upon management's current expectations, assumptions and estimates and are not guarantees of timing, future results, or performance.
 Therefore, you should not rely on any of these forward-looking statements as predictions of future events.
-Actual results may differ materially from those contemplated in these statements due to a variety of risks, uncertainties and other factors, including those factors described in our filings with the Securities and Exchange Commission (the “SEC”), including the Company’s current reports on Form 8-K, quarterly reports on Form 10-Q and its annual report on Form 10-K that was filed with the SEC on March 1, 2022 (including under the headings "Forward-Looking Statements" and "Risk Factors").
-Forward-looking statements speak only as of the date they are made and, except for the Company’s ongoing obligations under the U.S. federal securities laws, the Company undertakes no obligation to publicly update any forward-looking statements whether as a result of new information, future events or otherwise.
+Actual results may differ materially from those contemplated in these statements due to a variety of risks, uncertainties and other factors, including those factors described in Light & Wonder’s filings with the Securities and Exchange Commission (the “SEC”), including its current reports on Form 8-K, quarterly reports on Form 10-Q and its annual report on Form 10-K that was filed with the SEC on February 27, 2024 (including under the headings "Forward-Looking Statements" and "Risk Factors").
+Forward-looking statements speak only as of the date they are made and, except for Light & Wonder’s ongoing obligations under the U.S. federal securities laws, Light & Wonder undertakes no obligation to publicly update any forward-looking statements whether as a result of new information, future events or otherwise.